kajananchinniah/mobilearmbot/README.md

 # mobilearmbot

-NOTE: Due to my experience with ROS, I decided that this project was a out of my scope (Currently, I'm having trouble due to my inexperience with moveit).
-Due to this, I will temporarily put this project on hold.
-Going forward, I'll likely work on a fixed arm instead so that I get familiar with moveit, and then come back to this in the future.

 This is a ROS package that I'm working on.
 My end goal is to create a four wheel mobile manipulator.

 This robot will probably not be viable to create in real life.
 My intent is to familarize myself with ROS, rather than